Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Numerical Protocol

 We reach a final strain $\dot{\gamma} t =16$, and the averages are computed over more than $1000$ snapshots at constant strain intervals starting at $\dot{\gamma} t =6$ for $I\geq0.01$ and $\dot{\gamma} t =4$ for the other cases, to ensure a steady state is reached for all simulations.
 We discard those simulations where the average inertial number measured is more than $10\%$ off from the target one.

 $N=2000$ particles are inserted in the box, with approximately $12$ particles per dimension and, with a $ 20\%$ degree of polydispersity for the value of the smallest semi-axis around the mean and none in the aspect ratio.
 All simulations start at an initial concentration $\phi_0 = 0.4$ with isotropic random distribution and orientation of grains, equal edges of the box $L_x=L_y=L_z$, and then the box is compressed in the $y$ direction to reach the desired pressure.
 The chosen number of particles is sufficient to characterize the rheology, see Appendix \ref{app:finite_size}.
-We set the coefficient of restitution $e=0.1$, insofar in the dense flow regime, the influence of $e$ on the effective friction of the system is found negligible \cite{da2005rheophysics}, even though it could affect the particle-level dissipation \cite{hurley2015friction}.
+We set the coefficient of restitution $e=0.1$, insofar at the high packing fractions ($\phi>0.45$) we investigate, its influence in the range $[0.1, 0.9]$ on several rheological quantities is minor \cite{da2005rheophysics, peyneau2008frictionless, guo2013granular, hurleyFrictionInertialGranular2015, degiuli2016phase, favierdecoulombRheologyGranularFlows2017, berziGranularFlowsKinetic2024}.

 We explore different particle shapes $\alpha\in [0.33, 3.0]$ and inertial numbers $I\in [10^{-3}, 10^{-1}]$.
 We also vary the microscopic friction coefficient between the particles, $\mu_p \in [0, 10]$.